 - Matakuri is the composition of two words, namely mata which means “eye” and Kuri which designates a “cat”.
 Therefore, the meaning of matakuri is literally “cat’s eyes”.

 ORIGIN OF MATAKURI

 The word matakuri is a word from the Rapanui language, which belongs to an island in Chile called Easter Island or Rapa Nui.
 This place is a great tourist site in the country for its ancestral culture.

-The use of the word matakuri is almost specific to the island of Rapa Nui, however, as it is a tourist site, the use of many of its expressions is gradually spreading.
+The use of the word matakuri is almost specific to the Rapa Nui island, however, as it is a tourist site, the use of many of its expressions is gradually spreading.
 The above is encouraged by the use of the word in social networks.

-Other words, in addition to matakuri, in this language that are gaining popularity are: riva riva which means “well”, hare which is the word to say “house”, ko koro which means “December” iorana which means “hello” and iorana koruoa which means “hello everyone”.
+- Other words, in addition to matakuri, of this language that are gaining popularity are: riva riva which means “well”, hare which is the word to say “house”, ko koro which means “December” iorana which means “hello” and iorana koruoa which means “hello everyone”.

 - Matakuri is a song by the Chilean group D´CORLEONES.
 The theme was released in 2017 and focuses on admiration for a girl with light eyes, which can be evidenced mainly in the official video.

 - The Matakuri song is a combination of rhythms and musical instruments typical of the Andes with new genres close to pop-rock. this type of music is a bet to make different cultural aspects of different regions known to the world.